Pyrole-2002/OG_Vault/Competitive Programming/STL/Iterators.md

 auto next_itr = next(ptr, 1); // new pointer returned advanced by 1 position
 auto prev_itr = prev(ptr, 1); // new pointer returned decremented by 1 position

+ptr += 1; // avoid using this as this does not work if memory is non-contiguous ptr++; // works also for non-contiguous memory alocation

 cout << *ptr << '\n'; // *ptr is used to access the value by reference
 ```